e-/Disentangling-Scatterplots/README.md

 ## Train the Network

 To train a β-VAE on the training images, run `python train.py`.
-This will generate a Torch model in the root directory (`bvae.pt` by default) as well as training logs (`training_logs/` by default).
+This will generate a Torch model in the root directory (`bvae.pt` by default) as well as training logs (in a subdirectory`training_logs/` by default).
 Note that the model and logs will be overwritten if you rerun the code.
 We also provide a pre-trained model, `bvae_pretrained.pt`.

 ```
 usage: train.py [-h] [--data path] [--eta L] [--beta B] [--latents N]